chrisseaton/rhizome/doc/construction.md

 After constructing the graph we are left with some scaffolding.
-We create phi nodes for all names, even if it turned out that they weren't used, and we have these input nodes that always have one edge coming in and one edge coming out so they aren't really useful for anything anymore.
+We create phi nodes for all names, even if it turned out that they weren't used, and we have these connector nodes that always have one edge coming in and one edge coming out so they aren't really useful for anything anymore.

 After constructing the graph we run some optimisation passes to tidy the graph up.
 We'll describe optimisation passes in more depth later, but they are operations applied to the graph to improve it in some way.
-Our post-build optimisation passes include a pass to remove the useless input nodes, and jump nodes which also now have no purpose because they just one control flow edge to another.
+Our post-build optimisation passes include a pass to remove the useless connector nodes, and jump nodes which also now have no purpose because they just one control flow edge to another.

 After that we run passes to remove dead code, to get rid of the phi nodes that nobody is using.
 And finally we run a pass to remove phi nodes that don't